Some links in this post contain affiliate links. I receive a small commission if you use the links at no extra cost to you.

 I didn’t get a sim card as I found the public WIFI in Taiwan to be really good and plentiful but if you need a Prepaid Sim Card in Taiwan you’ll be looking at between NT$300.00 – NT$700.00 / £7.50 – £17.60 depending on how long you stay and how much data you need.
 Basically, Sim Cards are pretty good value in Taiwan!

-I hope this helps you plan your Taiwan trip or convince you to go if you agree that it’s budget-friendly too!
+I hope this helps you plan your Taiwan trip or convince you to go if you agree that you can travel Taiwan on a budget!